chzager/sbhowc/README.md

 See the full license text at https://www.gnu.org/licenses/agpl-3.0.html.

-**You are welcome to contribute.** :heart:

 ## Developer's notes
-This project is vanilla JavaScript, meaning no third party libraries or frameworks are used.
+This project started as zero-resources, minimum-code vanilla JavaScript, meaning no third party libraries or frameworks or any non-HTML/CSS/JS resources were used.
+Meanwhile it advanced in design, features and code architecture, using some libraries I developed for other projects and also using external resources such as Google Fonts or FontAwesome.

-Functionality is tested with the latest versions of Mozilla Firefox (sometimes on Google Chrome, too, and rarely even on Microsoft Edge).
+Functionality is tested with the latest versions of Mozilla Firefox and Google Chrome as Windows desktop and Android mobile versions (and rarely even on Microsoft Edge).
 I expect users to always have the latest version of their browser installed - for their own sake.
 I do not do workarounds for issues caused by a browsers poor implementation of JavaScript or CSS.

 Versioning does not follow the usual sequences, but versions are numbered after the year and month of their release.

+**You are welcome to contribute.** :heart:

 If you want to clone this repository, please note that submodules are used.